-(h) All delegates who attend The Health and Safety Group training courses (which are delivered in English) need to have sufficient knowledge and understanding of the English language in order to receive a certificate of attendance.
+(i) All delegates who attend The Health and Safety Group training courses (which are delivered in English) need to have sufficient knowledge and understanding of the English language in order to receive a certificate of attendance.
 No refunds will be provided if a delegate is found to not have an adequate understanding of the English language.

-(a) All mandatory and statutory training bookings must be made online via our Site.
+(a) All training bookings must be made online via our Site.